 Fixing a Toxic Work Environment to Get Your Team on the Same Page

 Organizations and workgroups of any size can turn into a toxic work environment.
 You likely have friends or peers who have experienced this right here in Washington, D.C., because it happens everywhere.
-And when employees come in to work stressed simply because of the nature of the workplace, you may find yourself facing a problem, especially since lost productivity due to stress may be costing businesses as much as $300 billion a year, according to some studies.
+When employees come in to work stressed simply because of the workplace, you may find yourself facing a problem.
+After all, lost productivity due to stress may be costing businesses as much as $300 billion a year.

-While the signs of a toxic work environment can vary, ranging from communication failures to the inconsistent application of policies to disgruntled workers spreading discontent, the results are usually the same.
+The signs of a toxic work environment can vary.
+They range from communication failures to the inconsistent application of policies to disgruntled workers spreading discontent.
+Nonetheless, the results are usually the same.
 Employees start dreading their time at work and performance nearly always suffers.

 Luckily, improving a toxic work environment isn’t difficult, though it can take some time.
-If you need to repair a toxic work environment to get your team working together in harmony, here are some tips to get you started.
+If you need to repair a toxic work environment, use these tips to get started.

 Set Clear Expectations

 One of the first steps to correcting a toxic workplace is to set clear expectations regarding both behavior and performance.
-This ensures that all workers are crystal clear about what they need to do and how they must act if they want to remain part of the team.
+This ensures that all workers are crystal clear about what they need to do.
+They know how they must act if they want to remain part of the team.

 That doesn’t mean employees can’t share their feelings and frustrations.
 In fact, open, honest communication is vital to any healthy team.
 But anyone whose conduct is detrimental to the team should be put on notice that it won’t be accepted.

-Similarly, you need not micromanage the work your staff performs, but you should stay connected to ensure all team members are accomplishing their duties in an acceptable time frame and with acceptable quality.
+Similarly, you need not micromanage the work your staff performs.
+You should still stay connected to ensure all team members are accomplishing their duties in an acceptable time frame and with acceptable quality.